Deranged0tter/govm/README.md

 # govm
-go library for checking if you are currently running in a virtual machine
+go library for checking if you are currently running in a virtual machine or sandbox

 # Usage
 ```